ryanfb/kraken-gaza-iliad/groundtruth/index.md

 ## Notes

  * Beginning of each line is usually capitalized
+ * Pay close attention to punctuation, accents, and spacing
  * This edition uses [stigma](https://en.wikipedia.org/wiki/Stigma_(letter)) for "στ": ϛ
  * Iliad book numbers are referred to by capital Greek letters: Α = 1, Η = 7, Ν = 13, Υ = 20